 5 Important Issues You Must Understand About Electricity Shopping

 We all know the feeling.
 You see a great price for something you need, so you buy it.
-But when you use it, you feel like you’ve been duped by a promotion because, like most of us, you didn’t read the fine print.
-Luckily, you only lost a little money, and you learned a valuable lesson about the importance of doing your research before buying anything.
+But when you use it, you feel like you’ve been duped by a promotion because you didn’t read the fine print like most of us.
+Luckily, you only lost a little money, and you learned a valuable lesson about the importance of doing your research on electricity shopping facts before buying anything.

 But not every Texas energy company shares what you should know about that excellent rate.
-We’ve assembled 5 fundamental facts every Texas electricity consumer needs to know as you shop for a new electricity plan.
+We’ve assembled 5 fundamental electricity shopping facts every Texas electricity consumer needs to see as you shop for a new electricity plan.

 #1 The type of plan: fixed-rate v. variable-rate